Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing: Abstract

 \section{Abstract}

-We investigate the orbital dynamics and gravitational-wave signatures of extreme mass-ratio inspirals (EMRIs) in the spacetime of a Kerr black hole immersed in an asymptotically uniform magnetic field, described by the exact Kerr--Bertotti--Robinson (Kerr--BR) solution~\cite{Podolsky:2025tle}.
-In contrast to the widely used Kerr--Melvin metric, the Kerr--BR spacetime is of algebraic type~D, admits a clear asymptotic structure, and allows for a systematic analytic treatment of geodesics.
-By analyzing the innermost stable circular orbit (ISCO), we find that the external magnetic field consistently pushes the ISCO to larger radii \(r_{\rm ISCO}\) for all spin configurations considered.
-Counterintuitively, despite this outward radial shift, the ISCO orbital frequency \(\Omega_{\rm ISCO}\) increases monotonically with the magnetic-field strength, leading to a robust ``blue-shift'' of the gravitational-wave cutoff frequency.
-We further show that retrograde orbits are significantly more sensitive to magnetic fields than prograde orbits, and identify a frequency crossover phenomenon in which magnetic corrections can invert the usual spin--frequency hierarchy at the ISCO.
-Finally, employing a semi-analytic adiabatic evolution scheme driven by exact geodesic relations and a leading-order quadrupole flux, we generate inspiral waveforms and quantify the substantial dephasing induced by the magnetic field.
-Our results indicate that large-scale magnetic environments can leave observable imprints in EMRI signals for future space-based detectors such as LISA, TianQin, and Taiji, and that neglecting such effects in waveform models may introduce non-negligible biases in parameter estimation, particularly for the black-hole spin.
+{ We investigate the orbital dynamics and gravitational wave signatures of neutral Extreme Mass Ratio Inspirals (EMRIs) in the spacetime of a Kerr black hole immersed in an asymptotically uniform magnetic field, described by the exact Kerr-Bertotti-Robinson (Kerr-BR) solution~\cite{Podolsky:2025tle}.
+Unlike the widely used Kerr-Melvin metric, the Kerr-BR solution is of algebraic type D, allowing for a rigorous analysis of geodesics and possessing a clear asymptotic structure.
+By analyzing the Innermost Stable Circular Orbit (ISCO), we confirm that the external magnetic field consistently pushes the ISCO to larger radii.
+However, contrary to Newtonian intuition, this radial expansion is accompanied by a systematic magnetically induced hardening of the spectrum, where the ISCO frequency is blue-shifted relative to the vacuum case.
+Notably, in the strong-field regime, we identify a non-monotonic frequency evolution, where the orbital frequency initially decreases before rising rapidly near the horizon, fundamentally altering the chirp character.
+We further demonstrate that retrograde orbits are significantly more sensitive to magnetic fields than prograde orbits, leading to frequency crossover phenomena where magnetic effects can invert the usual spin-frequency hierarchy.
+Finally, employing a semi-analytic adiabatic evolution scheme, we quantify the dephasing accumulated during the final year of inspiral.
+Our results demonstrate that space-borne detectors like LISA can distinguish magnetic environments from vacuum spacetimes for field strengths as low as $B \sim 10^{-4}$, suggesting that environmental magnetic fields could introduce systematic biases in parameter estimation if not properly modeled. }